ilyess-sellami/LightSensor/README.md

 ---

+## 1 - Overview & objectives

+This lab — **LightSensor** — demonstrates how to deploy a lightweight Suricata-based IDS/IPS sensor, add local rules to detect common network attacks (port scans, ICMP floods, SQL-injection tool user-agents, brute-force attempts, simple exploit URIs), and how to run attacks from an attacker machine (your PC) to trigger and examine alerts.

+Objectives:

+- Build a reproducible lab you can share on GitHub.
+- Configure Suricata as an IDS (pcap mode) and optionally as an IPS (inline/NFQUEUE) for blocking tests.
+- Add local rules tailored for lab testing (nmap scans, sqlmap user-agent, ICMP floods, etc.).
+- Run scripted attacks from your PC and collect/parse alerts from `/var/log/suricata/eve.json`.

+Target audience: cybersecurity students, pentesters, engineers learning network detection.

+---

-## 1 — What is IDS vs IPS?
+## 2 — Introduction to IDS vs IPS (short)

 - **IDS (Intrusion Detection System):** passive—sniffs traffic and **alerts** when rules match suspicious patterns (pcap mode).
 Good for detection and investigation.

 - **IPS (Intrusion Prevention System):** inline—can **drop** or modify packets when rules match (NFQUEUE/AF_PACKET).
 Blocks traffic but can disrupt services if misconfigured.

-This lab uses **Suricata** as IDS by default (safer).
-We include notes for IPS/inline if you later want to test blocking.
+This lab focuses on IDS (pcap) for safety and resource constraints, with notes for running IPS inline if you want to test blocking.

 ---

-## 2 — Lab topology
+## 3 — Architecture and network diagrams

-Single VirtualBox host or small lab network:
+### 3.1 - Simple lab topology
 ```pgsql
 [Host machine / VirtualBox]
   ├─ IDS VM (Ubuntu + Suricata)    IP: 10.0.0.10  (recommended 2GB RAM)